 - Screw eyes or D rings and wire, adequate for hanging weight, are required.

-- Maximum framed dimensions on the longest side shall not exceed: 32”, plus or minus 1/4”, for all exhibitions except the Signature Member Exhibit.
-For Signature Member Exhibit: full sheet artwork is allowed; bin sale artwork must be matted and encased in a plastic sleeve, no larger than 16” by 20” with mat.
+- Maximum framed dimensions on the longest side shall not exceed: 32” with 1/4” allowance, for all exhibitions except the Signature Member Exhibit which allows full sheet artwork with bin sale artwork matted and encased in a plastic sleeve, no larger than 16” by 20” with mat.

 - All artwork must have the name of the artist, title of the artwork and price on the back.

 - The exhibition committee may disallow work not appropriately matted and framed.

 - The only CJ Muggs exhibit requirement is the use of acrylic/Plexiglas glazing.
 There is no size limitation.